-Copyright © 2023 The Author(s).
-Published by University of Mohaghegh Ardabili.
+© 2023 University of Mohaghegh Ardabili.

-algebraic structure called group theory by the French Mathematician Frédéric Marty when he published the paper [7].
-In this paper, Marty put forward the notion of hypergroups as a generalization of groups from the analysis of their properties.
+put forward the notion of hypergroups as a generalization of groups from the analysis of their properties.
 Study of hyperstructures become more exible as it is different from usual binary and ternary operations and produces generalized results in addition to those existing in classical algebraic theory.
 There are many researchers across the world who study hyperstructures and extend their contributions through research articles and books.